pouriabagheri/open-coupon/readme.md

-A Referral System for Laravel
+Coupon management System for Laravel

 Note: still not on packagist.